ONEONTA SUSQUEHANNA GREENWAY

 PLEASE DON’T PICK THE WILDFLOWERS.
 LEAVE THEM WHERE NATURE INTENDED.

-Eastern Spring Beauty: small, early-blooming woodland plants; important food for native pollinators; aka “fairy spud” for edible potato-like tubers; prefers drier, thinner soils in forests and woodland edges
+Eastern Spring Beauty: Native; small, early-blooming woodland plants; important food for native pollinators; aka “fairy spud” for edible potato-like tubers

 Photo credit: iNaturalist

-Canada Mayflower: aka False Lily-of-the-Valley; native low-growing, shade-loving wildflower; tiny white flowers in late spring, red berries in fall
+Canada Mayflower: Native; aka False Lily-of-the-Valley; low-growing, shade-loving; tiny white flowers in late spring, red berries in fall

 Photo credit: iNaturalist

-Violets: ~ 3 dozen native violet species in NY; Common Blue Violet, aka Sister Violet or Confederate Violet; found in diverse habitats; food source for various wildlife; used in teas and salads.
+Violets: ~ 3 dozen native violet species in NY; found in diverse habitats; food source for various wildlife; used in teas and salads.

 Photo credit: Brooklyn Botanical Garden

-Mayapple: umbrella-like leaves, white-to-rose flowers; plant is toxic but fruit is edible.
+Mayapple: Native; umbrella-like leaves, white-to-rose flowers; plant is toxic but fruit is edible.

-Wild Strawberry: various habitats; edible fruits ripen in late spring, early summer; identify by white flowers as opposed to the yellow flowers of mock strawberry
+Wild Strawberry: Native; various habitats; edible fruits ripen in late spring, early summer; white flowers; mock strawberry, a non-native invasive, has yellow flowers

-Bunchberry: low-growing wildflower found in cool, shaded forests; food source for a variety of wildlife (bears, chipmunks, rabbits, birds, insects…)
+Bunchberry: Native; low-growing; found in cool, shaded forests; food source for a variety of wildlife (bears, chipmunks, rabbits, birds, insects…)

 Photo credit: Paul Smiths College

-Red Trillium: native wildflower found in blooming in damp, shady forests; aka “stinking Benjamin” or “Bethroot”; protected by law in in New York (look, don’t pick!)
+Red Trillium: Native; found in damp, shady forests; aka “stinking Benjamin” for odor that attracts carrion flies for pollination; protected by law (look, don’t pick!)

 Photo credit: USDA.gov

-Wild Leek, aka ramps: found in damp, shaded areas of deciduous forests; threatened by over-harvesting; foraging may require a permit or permission; illegal to harvest one variety.
-Never remove bulbs; take leaves only sparingly (~5% of a patch)
+Wild Leek, aka ramps: Native; found in damp, shaded areas of deciduous forests; threatened by over-harvesting; foraging may require a permit or permission; illegal to harvest some; never remove bulbs; take leaves only sparingly

 Photo credit: iNaturalist